List of accidents and incidents involving military aircraft (1990–1999): 1999

-Royal Air Force Panavia Tornado GR.1 ZA330, 'coded B-08', crashed into a Cessna 152 II, G-BPZX near Mattersley Nottinghamshire.
+Royal Air Force Panavia Tornado GR.1 ZA330, 'coded B-08', crashed into a Cessna 152 II, G-BPZX near Mattersey, Nottinghamshire.
 In the Air Accident Report 3/2000 the conclusion was none of the pilots saw each other in time to take avoiding action.
 Both crew of the Tornado as well as the pilot and passenger in the Cessna, were killed.